 Skeletal System —Massage decreases inflammation and restores range of motion (increasing joint movement).
 It also improves the circulation and nutrients of your joints.

 Skin —Massage improves skin tone by removing dead cells and improving circulation.
-It also improves elasticity of skin and helps normalize glandular functions.
+It also improves the elasticity of skin and helps normalize glandular functions.

 Lymphatic System—Massage cleanses the body of wastes and toxic debris and stimulates the immune system.